addyosmani/backbone-fundamentals/README.md

 galleryApp.model.special.Admin = Backbone.Model.extend({});
 ```

-This is both readable, organized and is a relatively safe way of namespacing your Backbone application in a similar fashion to what you may be used to in other languages.
+This is readable, clearly organized, and is a relatively safe way of namespacing your Backbone application.
+It may be familiar if you've used other languages.

 The only real caveat however is that it requires your browser's JavaScript engine first locating the galleryApp object and then digging down until it gets to the function you actually wish to use.

-This can mean an increased amount of work to perform lookups, however developers such as Juriy Zaytsev (kangax) have previously tested and found the performance differences between single object namespacing vs the 'nested' approach to be quite negligible.
+This approach does require your browser's JavaScript engine to first locate the galleryApp object, then dig down until it gets to the function you're calling.
+However, developers such as Juriy Zaytsev (kangax) have tested and found the performance differences between single object namespacing vs the 'nested' approach to be quite negligible.

 **Recommendation**

-Reviewing the namespace patterns above, the option that I would personally use with Backbone is nested object namespacing with the object literal pattern.
+Reviewing the namespace patterns above, the option that I prefer when writing Backbone applications is nested object namespacing with the object literal pattern.

-Single global variables may work fine for applications that are relatively trivial, however, larger codebases requiring both namespaces and deep sub-namespaces require a succinct solution that promotes readability and scales.
-I feel this pattern achieves all of these objectives well and is a perfect companion for Backbone development.
+Single global variables may work fine for applications that are relatively trivial, however, larger codebases requiring both namespaces and deep sub-namespaces require a succinct solution that's both readable and scaleable.
+I feel this pattern achieves both of these objectives and is a good choice for most Backbone development.

 ###Additional Tips